dirigeants/klasa/guides/Getting Started/UnderstandingSettingsGateway.md

 }).login('A_BEAUTIFUL_TOKEN_AINT_IT?');
 ```

 Where the *clientStorage* gateway would take the default options (json provider), the *guilds* gateway would use the rethinkdb provider, and finally the *users* one would use the postgresql provider.
-These options are {@link GatewayDriver.GatewayDriverAddOptions}.
+These options are {@link GatewayDriver.GatewayDriverAddOptions}. -->

-## Further Reading:

-- {@tutorial UnderstandingSchemaPieces}
-- {@tutorial UnderstandingSchemaFolders}
-- {@tutorial SettingsGatewayKeyTypes}
-- {@tutorial SettingsGatewaySettingsUpdate}